eea/european.cache.registry/README.md

 For patching user access, set `PATCH_USERS` to a list of users to be added to a company.
 Use the company external id as a key.

+## Syncronise with Licence Portal

+* The licences for ODS are now taken from DG Clima and exposed: python ./manage.py sync licence 2017 2017-1 python ./manage.py sync licence 2017 2017-1

+* The first parameter [2017], represents the year from which those deliveries are taken.
+* The second parameter [2017-1], represents the name of the delivery.

+* The licences are taken for each company.
+When a new delivery arrives, all old deliveries of the company are moved to the history object that contains that delivery and for that company.

 ### Matching

 * Modify the fuzzy matching algorithm percent value (how much should old and new be alike):